Plumsail/forms-docs/source/javascript/controls.rst

                 fd.control('SPDataTable0').uploadingText = "New text"

     *   -   **dialogOptions**
         -   |Kendo UI Window| configuration.
-Holds dialog window options, such as width and height.
+Holds dialog window options when adding new items, such as width and height.

         - .. code-block:: javascript